 Transit Oriented Development Master Plan

-Some months ago, the City of Wilton Manors, in conjunction with several other partners, was awarded a federal grant for the creation of a Train Station Master Plan.
+In anticipation of a commuter rail station, the City of Wilton Manors, in conjunction with several other partners, created a Train Station Area Master Plan.
 The Treasure Coast Regional Planning Council was one of the partners and conducted and executed the work associated with the plan, including substantial public outreach and a market analysis.
-The Wilton Manors City Commission accepted the final report in October 2019.
 The Study's purpose was to determine ways to improve mobility, quality of life, and economic vitality around the planned Tri-Rail Coastal Link Station in the City of Wilton Manors, for station area planning activities, and to identify the best possible location for a station.

-In the coming months, the City will be working to modify the Comprehensive Plan, Urban Land Development Regulations (ULDRs) and the Code of Ordinances to advance the concept of transit oriented development on primary corridors such as Wilton Drive, NE 26 St, Dixie Highway and Andrews Avenue.
+Most recently, the City of Wilton Manors modified the Comprehensive Plan, Urban Land Development Regulations (ULDRs) and the Code of Ordinances to advance the concept of transit-oriented development on primary corridors such as Wilton Drive, NE 26 St, Dixie Highway and Andrews Avenue.

 For more in formation you may contact the City directly.